Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 Here, you can see an example of an e-course created in the iSpring Suite toolkit.

-This is how it works.
 After you’ve installed iSpring Suite on your computer, you’ll see a special toolbar in PowerPoint.

 Right from the iSpring Suite toolbar, you can enhance your presentation with tests, interactions, images, audio, video, and dialogue simulations.
 Then, you can publish it to your LMS and assign it to your team members.